yeqown/enchanted-sleeve/README.md

 key-value store that supports basic operations like `get`, `put`, `delete`, and `list`.

-> Enchanted sleeves is from the chinese myth item that can store things in it
+> Enchanted sleeves is from the chinese myth item which called "蟒袖" that can
-> and what the most important is that the item called "蟒袖" which can store things
+> store things in it and what the most important is that it store things
 > more than its size, even a mountain.

 ### Getting started